-- Zoom Arraignments - Please email the court (firstname.lastname@example.org) immediately requesting to appear by Zoom, attach a copy of your ID, your citation and complete contact information (mailing address and telephone number).
+- Virtual Arraignments - Please email the court (firstname.lastname@example.org) immediately requesting to appear virtually, attach a copy of your ID, your citation and complete contact information (mailing address and telephone number).

-- The clerk will email you your Zoom arraignment date/time, as well as instructions and the link to the session.
+- The clerk will email you your virtual arraignment date/time, as well as instructions and the link to the session.
 Please read and follow these instructions carefully.
 You must appear on time for your scheduled date/time.
-You will be classified as “failed to appear” if you do not sign into the Zoom link at your scheduled time.
+You will be classified as “failed to appear” if you do not sign into the virtual link at your scheduled time.

 *Defendants who have a trial scheduled must appear in person.
 Trials cannot be attended virtually.